michael-kaminski/blank-theme/blank-theme/.github/README.md

 - WooCommerce support
 - Contact Form 7 support
 - Translation ready

-## Bootstrap 5 (and Bootstrap 4) Support

-This child theme uses Bootstrap 5 and requires [Understrap Parent Theme 1.1](https://wordpress.org/themes/understrap) or greater for best functionality.
-It does not create JS or CSS files that work with Bootstrap 4 markup.
-In fact, in the `functions.php` file, this child theme overrides the parent theme's customizer settings.

-If you want to build a child theme with Bootstrap 4, please use [the 1.0.1 child theme release](https://github.com/understrap/blank-theme/releases/tag/v1.0.1) as it was the last version built to support Bootstrap 4.

 ## Credits
 - Font Awesome: https://fontawesome.com/v4.7/license/ (Font: SIL OFL 1.1, (S)CSS: MIT)